nshki/nshki.com/jekyll-version/_posts/2017-11-26-mac-to-chromebook.md

 title: Switching From a Mac to a Chromebook (as a Web Developer)
 date: 2017-11-26
 permalink: /mac-to-chromebook/
-summary: This is my experience switching from a 2014 Retina Macbook Pro to a Google Pixelbook.
+description: This is my experience switching from a 2014 Retina Macbook Pro to a Google Pixelbook.
 ---

 _This is my experience switching from a 2014 Retina Macbook Pro to a Google Pixelbook.
 Doing this is by no means for everyone, but I wanted to share my findings for anyone toying with the idea._